RahulSinghazm/Multithreading_in_Python/README.md

 In simple words, a thread is a sequence of such instructions within a program that can be executed independently of other code.
 For simplicity, you can assume that a thread is simply a subset of a process!

-A thread contains all this information in a * Thread Control Block (TCB):
+A thread contains all this information in a  Thread Control Block (TCB):

+* Thread Identifier: Unique id (TID) is assigned to every new thread
+* Stack pointer: Points to thread’s stack in the process.
+Stack contains the local variables under thread’s scope.
+* Program counter: a register which stores the address of the instruction currently being executed by thread.
+* Thread state: can be running, ready, waiting, start or done.
+* Thread’s register set: registers assigned to thread for computations.
+* Parent process Pointer: A pointer to the Process control block (PCB) of the process that the thread lives on.